aleksgorbenko/whoami/README.md

 Those were some of the most epic adventures I've had to date, with a number of personal breakthroughs, valuable life lessons, decisions made, and countless blisters on my feet.

-## 2014 - 2016: Digital Marketing & First Taste of Web Development
+## 🌐 2014 - 2016: SEO & First Taste of Web Development

 While working at the hotel, I quite randomly went for a hackathon.
 I was quite into bodybuilding at the time and had an idea related to that to pitch.
 My idea even got shortlisted, but I failed to attract the interest of developers who were at the hackathon to join my group, so we couldn't build anything.
 With the team disbanded, I joined another team where I met someone who ran an SEO Agency.
 I asked if I could come and work for them, and to my amazement, they agreed.
 I had no clue what SEO meant at the time, or how the web worked, but I learned pretty fast.
 The more I learned, the more I found myself enjoying doing the technical side of things, which eventually led me to enrol on an online [coding bootcamp](https://aleksgorbenko.dev/firehose-project-week-1/).

 After finishing the bootcamp, I spent 3 months searching for a new role.
 I went to a job fair, from which I ended up with 2 offers for a Junior Software Engineer position.
-Thus, my current career has begun .
+This taught me the importance of a face-to-face interaction and networking.
+I blogged about my search [here](https://medium.com/free-code-camp/lessons-from-my-post-bootcamp-job-search-in-london-cb37ea12ec2f).

 #### ➕ Skill Progression